Earn up to 3.56% APY2. No account fees. No minimum balances.

 • Grace period (if any)

-• Late fees if the rent is not paid in full by the grace period
+• Late fees if the rent is not paid in full

-• What will happen if rent is not paid in full and for future overdue payments
+• What will happen if current and future overdue rent isn’t paid

 • Landlord(s) name and contact information

+The most common ways to deliver a late rent letter are in person, by certified mail or over email.
 No matter which method you choose, it’s recommended to keep a copy of the notice in the tenant file, including proof that it was delivered.

 A late rent notice should be used the first time a tenant misses a rent payment.
 In many states, if a tenant is late with rent a second or third time within a specified number of months, they can face immediate eviction the moment rent is overdue.
+When this happens, you will typically want to write a pay or quit notice or send an eviction notice to begin formal eviction proceedings.

 Automated and free Rent Collection, without the stress